jaaronkot/better-one-dark-vivid/README.md

 # Better One Dark Vivid Theme For VSCode

+**Simple.
+Clear.
+Powerful.
+A VS Code theme designed to elevate your coding experience.**

 ## Overview
 Better One Dark Vivid is a vibrant and visually appealing theme for Visual Studio Code, inspired by the popular One Dark theme.
 It offers a high contrast and colorful experience that enhances code readability and overall user experience.

+## Screenshots

 ![](./art/screenshot.jpg)